scott0123/Tesseract-macOS/README.md

 This is an open-source macOS-based Objective-C wrapper for the OCR library *Tesseract*.

-As far as I know, mine is the only working version ported to macOS.
+You can also use this in Swift, instructions below.

-Star this repo if you find it helpful, fork this repo if you want to experiment with it. :)
+Star this repo if you find it helpful; fork if you want to experiment with it. :)

+## Overview

+The wrapper consists of just the following files

+* `SLTesseract.h` (Header file)
+* `SLTesseract.mm` (Implementation file)
+* `tessdata/` (Language files for Tesseract)
+* `lib/` (Compiled dependencies)
+* `include/` (Headers for the dependencies)

 ## Demo Application

-For those of you who wish to first test out the OCR capabilities, I have created a demo application that lets you do just this.
+For those of you who wish to first test out the OCR capabilities, the included `Screenshot-OCR` is a demo application to showcase this.

 First build the Xcode project included in this repository.
 This will generate an application through wish you can take a screenshot, as shown in the following gif.